open-compass/BotChat/README.md

 #### Evaluation Result

-We evaluate all 5470 generated conversations with the above mentioned strategy, and present the evaluation result in this section.
-In the figure below, we demonstrate the success rate ("Not AI participated" determined by GPT-4) under different $$N$$, with models sorted by the descending order of the success rate @ $$N=16$$.
+We evaluate all 5470 generated conversations with the above-mentioned strategy and present the evaluation result in this section.
+In the figure below, we demonstrate the success rate ("Not AI participated" determined by GPT-4) under different $N$, with models sorted by the descending order of the success rate @ $N=16$.
 Here we summarize our major findings:

 1. GPT-4 demonstrates extraordinary capabilities in accomplishing long conversations.
-It achieves near 60% success rate in generating conversations long as $N=16$, while the second best model chatPJLM-123B achieves less than 40%.
+It achieves near 60% success rate in generating conversations as long as $N=16$, while the second-best model chatPJLM-123B achieves less than 40%.
 2.

 ![UniEval Result](/assets/UniEval_passrate.png)

 ### BotChat Arena

-### Compared to the "Ground-Truth"
+### Compared to the "Ground Truth"

 ### Qualitative Analysis